nmi246/stm32/how_to_install_dfu-util.md

-# How to install DFU-UTIL on a Windows PC
+# How to install dfu-util

 ### Windows: